Simulating Slow or Laggy Network Connections on OS X

 sudo ipfw pipe 1 config bw 16Kbit/s delay 350ms

-Attach it to all traffic going to or from port 80.
+Next, attach the pipe to all traffic going to or coming from port 80.

 sudo ipfw add 1 pipe 1 src-port 80